New Campaign: Catholics Support Public Funding for Abortion in Good Faith

 “How we treat the poor is a critical component to our social justice tradition.
 Being Catholic is not just about going to Mass on Sunday; it’s about following this tradition to help the poor and vulnerable every day.
 It’s not an option—as Catholics, it’s our calling,” said O’Brien.

-Note to editors: Participants of the Abortion in Good Faith campaign are available for interviews; please contact Carolyn Browender at firstname.lastname@example.org to schedule an interview.
-More information about the campaign is available at InGoodFaith.us.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+Note to editors: Participants of the Abortion in Good Faith campaign are available for interviews; please contact Carolyn Browender at email@example.com to schedule an interview.
+More information about the campaign is available at InGoodFaith.us.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.